 Litigation & Dispute Resolution

-Warners has a team of experienced litigation and dispute resolution solicitors based in our Tonbridge and Sevenoaks offices who are able to advise on all aspects of civil and commercial litigation.
-We can pursue or defend claims for damages.
-We will discuss the merits of the case with you at an early stage and advise you on your best course of action using clear and simple language.
+At Warners, we have a team of experienced litigation and dispute resolution lawyers based in both our Tonbridge and Sevenoaks offices, who are able to advise on all aspects of civil and commercial litigation.

 - Commercial litigation

 - Debt collection

 - Other specialist sectors such as Criminal & Regulatory

 Some examples of recent cases our litigation and dispute resolution team has acted on

 - Acting for a foreign royal family in a commercial tenancy dispute which ended in a seven day trial.

 - Acting for a New York firm of attorneys in multi-million dollar US litigation and organising the examination of a witness out of the jurisdiction, including live examination of the witness from the US via video link.